How Much Does a Lapse in Coverage Affect Insurance Rates?

 Is There a Grace Period for Car Insurance?

 Most car insurance companies offer a grace period of 10 to 30 days after a missed payment before canceling your policy.
-During that window, your coverage stays active and you won't be treated as having a lapse.
-State Farm, Progressive and Nationwide each include grace period provisions in their policies, though the exact length varies by insurer and state.
+Coverage stays active during that time, so a late payment alone won't create a lapse on your record.
+The exact length depends on your insurer and state.
+State Farm, Progressive and Nationwide all include grace period provisions in their policies, but none publish a fixed number of days.

 A grace period and a lapse are not the same thing.
 The grace period is the buffer between a missed payment and cancellation.
 You're still insured during it, and paying before it ends keeps your rate intact.
 A lapse begins the moment your policy is canceled.
 Miss the deadline and the cancellation stands; the lapse clock starts from the original cancellation date, not the day you notice the gap.